YuanyuanLi96/UCDSTA108/README.md

 # UC Davis STA 108 : Regression Analysis - Discussion notes

 This repository provides *R Linear Regression Tuotials* in Rmd/PDF/HTML formats.
-The textbook referred in this tutorial is [Applied Linear Statistical Methods by Kutner](http://users.stat.ufl.edu/~winner/sta4211/ALSM_5Ed_Kutner.pdf).
+The reference is [Applied Linear Statistical Methods by Kutner, Chapter 1-9](http://users.stat.ufl.edu/~winner/sta4211/ALSM_5Ed_Kutner.pdf).

 These tutorials are the main material of the discussions for this course.